What LeBron James Entering Free Agency Means for Every Potential Suitor

 Houston Rockets

 If James' primary aim is to dethrone the Kevin Durant-era Golden State Warriors, the Rockets should be his destination of choice.
-A four-man core of him, Clint Capela (restricted), James Harden and Chris Paul has the one-to-three-year juice to threaten their now-inarguable dynasty.
+A four-man core of LeBron, Clint Capela (restricted free agent), James Harden and Chris Paul (unrestricted) has the one-to-three-year juice to threaten their now-inarguable dynasty.

-Alas, visions of the NBA renaming the Western Conference Finals "The Actual Finals" are on life support, if not already in a casket.
+Alas, visions of the NBA's renaming the Western Conference Finals "The Actual Finals" are on life support, if not already in a casket.

 Following Paul's lead from last summer and opting into the final year of his contract was James' best shot at ending up in Houston.
 Opt-in-and-trade hypotheticals were difficult to navigate, mostly because rerouting Ryan Anderson's contract (two years, $41.7 million) figures to be a roided-out migraine.
 But working through that scenario was still exponentially more likely than James' remaining paths to Houston.